Cisco-UKI-DevX/Industrial-Network-Director-Ansible-Discovery/README.md

     It is best practice to make these profiles as specific as possible as we are carrying out an active scan.
 Therefore pruning un-needed protocols is recommended.

-    To make discovery of the Profile IDs easier, we have also build a playbook which when run will return a list of all access profile ID's on the system.
+    To make discovery of the Profile IDs easier, we have also built a playbook which when run will return a list of all access profile ID's on the system.
+You should use this in a scenario where you are unsure on the accessProfileId values by running hte command `ansible-playbook getAccessProfileID.yml`

 * Protocol - Currently not utilised
 * startip - The starting IP address for the scan